-No other car maker builds a four-wheel-drive supermini, but we’re glad that the Fiat Panda 4x4 goes it alone
+The four-wheel-drive supermini is a rare thing, but we’re glad that the Fiat Panda 4x4 exists

 The Fiat Panda is a good-looking supermini, and the 4x4 adds some chunky additions to its cheeky charm.
 There are chunkier bumpers front and rear, and black plastic side sills which fend off glancing blows from rocks and tree roots.
 The thick plastic which runs across the doors on all Panda models now features a 4x4 logo, while all cars come with unique 15-inch alloys wrapped in tyres designed for use in mud and snow.
 There are two special exterior colours - orange and green - and the interior now features an extra button behind the gearlever which activates the EDC.
 The Trekking version gets black plastic rather than silver skid plates and silver alloy wheels instead of grey.
 Inside, the the 4x4 uses the same robust trim as the standard Panda, so it gets the 'rounded square' appearance and an easy to use layout.
 The tall driving position gives the driver an excellent view of the road ahead and the short overhangs make it simple to park.

 Practicality, comfort and boot space

 The Fiat Panda 4x4 gets a decent 225-litre boot, and optional 60:40 split folding rear seat, so it's practical enough for a small family.
 There's plenty of room for trips to the dump with the rear seats down, and enough space for two extra adults in the rear with the seats up.

 There's lots of headroom too, even if it can't comfortably carry quite as many passengers or as much luggage as the rival Dacia Duster.